MartyDickerson/MartyDickerson/README.md

 ## I'm a Husband, Father, SOC Analyst, and Creator!!

 - 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning to become a SOC Analyst
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2025 Goals: Ship more!!
 - ⚡ Fun fact: I love to stream on Twitch